potatoeggy/eifueo/docs/eng3uz.md

  - Connotation: An implied meaning from a phrase that differs from its explicit and direct meaning.
 	- e.g., *I carried him for the entire assignment.*
  - Contrast/Juxtaposition: A comparison between multiple ideas or things by placing them side by side.
-	- e.g., *It was the best of times, it was the worst of times…* (Charles Dickens)
+	- e.g., *It was the best of times, it was the worst of times…* (*A Tale of Two Cities*, Charles Dickens)
  - Denotation: The literal meaning of a word.
 	- e.g., *"My old computer no longer functions."*
  - Diction: The word choice used by a speaker or writer to create an effect.